TechDataMan/BlogPost/README.md

   <li>Numpy</li>
   <li>Pandas</li>
   <li>Matplotlib.PyPlot</li>
-  <li>Seaborn</li>
 </ul>

-You will need to download Stackoverflow’s 2024 Annual Developer Survey and put it in your specific folder.</br> You can find the data to download [here](https://insights.stackoverflow.com/survey). </br>
+You will need to download Stackoverflow’s 2024 Annual Developer Survey and put it in your folder.
+You can find the data [here](https://insights.stackoverflow.com/survey). </br>

 ## Results <a name="results"></a>